Friday, September 30, 2011

 Among the participants will be State Representative Gary Aubuchon, Lee County Commission Chair Frank Mann, former Charlotte County Commissioner Adam Cummings, Cape Coral Mayor John Sullivan and former Mayor Joe Mazurkiewicz and a host of planners and others well versed on the topic.
 The conclusion will be moderated by former Southwest Florida Regional Planning Council Executive Director Wayne Daltry.

-Other project partners include: Florida Gulf Coast University, Southwest Florida Regional Planning Council, Florida, Florida Planning & Zoning Association, and the Urban Land Institute.
+Other project partners include: Florida Gulf Coast University, Southwest Florida Regional Planning Council, Florida, Florida Planning and Zoning Association, and the Urban Land Institute.
 The event is being hosted in Cape Coral, our area’s largest pre-platted City.
 Anyone interested in sponsoring or attending the event is welcome.

 “Please RSVP and make checks payable to “Florida Chapter of APA”.